Hello Dear Reader...

 The Prediction Crystal Ball

 Yet at the same time as the prediction wall has emerged in most areas of the future, prediction in certain special domains (the "crystal ball") is now easier than ever.
 As technology roadmapping expert Richard Albright notes in "What can past technology forecasts tell us about the future?"
 (Tech.
 Forecasting & Social Change, Jan 2002) a broad collection of capacity growth curves of information and communications technologies have been predictable (81% over 40 years, in this estimate) since at least the birth of digital computing in the 1940's.

 Furthermore, as Rolf Landauer and others have found (C. H. Bennett and R. Landauer, "The Fundamental Physical Limits of Computation", Scientific American, 48-56, July, 1985), there appears to be no forseeable limit to these capacity growth curves.
 This strongly suggests we inhabit a special universe that supports accelerating computational efficiencies and energy densities as far down as we can see.
 While there must eventually be a physical limit to computational efficiency, it may exist only at the Planck scale of space and time.
-For the forseeable future, predictable technological acceleration will be the dominant planetary phenomenon and most reasonable futures expectation, one that any serious foresight strategist should incorporate into their models and policy considerations.
+As a result, predictable rates of technological acceleration will be both the dominant planetary phenomenon and the most dependable aspect of our future environment, one that any serious foresight strategist should incorporate into their models and policy considerations.
 More on this may be found in The Future of Professional Futurism and in particular technology forecasting, roadmapping, strategic planning, and futures studies.

 An Essential Singularity